 - Available For Withdrawal

-For this purpose you treat all your Roth IRAs as one large Roth IRA (but your Roth IRA and your spouse’s Roth IRA are separate).
-If a conversion is partially taxable, you do two entries, one for the taxable portion, another for the non-taxable portion.
+For this purpose, you treat all your Roth IRAs as one large Roth IRA (but your Roth IRA and your spouse’s Roth IRA are separate).
+If a conversion is partially taxable, you do two entries, one for the taxable portion, and another for the non-taxable portion.
 The “Available For Withdrawal” column is initially the same as the Amount column.
 You then update it as you take withdrawals.
 You have to do that because withdrawals from a Roth IRA must follow a specific order:

 - First your contributions so far

 - Then the taxable portion of the first conversion

 - Then the non-taxable portion of the first conversion

 - Then the taxable portion of the second conversion

 - Then the non-taxable portion of the second conversion

 If you are married, you have to have two separate sheets, one for each person.